developer-espark/Ringer-Interactive-Android/README.md

 ```

 # Step 2
-If you are not using firebase than use below code
+If you are not using Firebase, please use the following code.

 ```gradle
 implementation ('com.ringer.interactive.version_name'){